samuelbarrett1234/atp/README.md

 - `ATPLogic` : the library which contains the logical inference code, and also the parsers,
 - `ATPLogicTests` : the unit tests for the logic library,
 - `ATPSearch` : the library of search algorithms for finding proofs,
+- `ATPSearchTests` : the unit tests for the search library,
 - `ATPDatabase` : the library for the management of proven theorems and also concurrent process management,
 - `Docs` : specifications, documentation, and example code,
 - `Data` : definition files, theorem databases.